-- 1. larger habit pattern changes require greater effort - 2. a substantial amount of effort over a short period, or a lesser amount of effort over an extended period, can both result in a new habit pattern (change can be radical or gradual) - 3. the amount of pleasure one obtains from healthy habit patterns must exceed the amount of pleasure one obtains from unhealthy habit patterns, - 4. the forces that provide impetus for change must be greater than the roadblocks that interfere with change if progress is to be made, - 5. future anticipated gratification associated with maintaining one's health goals must exceed the gratification obtained from engaging in unhealthy habit patterns, - 6. cultural, environmental, social, and economic factors can impede or support change, - 7. balance (mental, physical, psychological, social, and spiritual) results in momentum, - 8. imbalance (mental, physical, psychological, social, and spiritual) causes one to veer off center and detours health promoting action.
+- Larger habit pattern changes require greater effort. - A substantial amount of effort over a short period, or a lesser amount of effort over an extended period, can both result in a new habit pattern (change can be radical or gradual). - The amount of pleasure one obtains from healthy habit patterns must exceed the amount of pleasure one obtains from unhealthy habit patterns. - The forces that provide impetus for change must be greater than the roadblocks that interfere with change if progress is to be made.

+- Cultural, environmental, social, and economic factors can impede or support change. - Balance (mental, physical, psychological, social, and spiritual) results in momentum. - Imbalance (mental, physical, psychological, social, and spiritual) causes one to veer off center and detours health-promoting action.